 trills and scales up and down the keys.
 A thrill to behold!"

 -- Elk City (OK) Gleanings

 "The assurance with which he strode onto stage carried through his entire

 performance.
 Dowling excelled whether in bravura passages or

 the rhapsodic romantic style of Rachmaninoff (Piano Concerto No. 1 in F-sharp).

 His musicianship was displayed in subtle touches and adept spacing."

---The Bryan-College Station Eagle (May 88)
+--The Bryan-College Station Eagle

 "His stunning performance of Liszt's Piano Concerto in E-flat